 Mental health care received major reform through a $588.5 million digital early intervention service providing free cognitive behavioural therapy without diagnosis or referral from January 2026, expansion of Medicare Mental Health Centres to 61 locations by mid-2026, and $109.1 million to train 500 additional psychologists focused on regional and rural areas.
 The government's world-first anti-vaping legislation seized over 7 million vaping products since July 2024.

 Additional reforms include $1.7 billion more for public hospitals in 2025-26 (a 12% increase to a record $33.91 billion), $213.8 million to combat NDIS fraud (preventing over $400 million being diverted from genuine participants), and training a record 1,750 new GPs in 2025 with one-third specialising in rural medicine.
+The 2026-27 Budget also provided $449.3 million to list the respiratory syncytial virus (RSV) vaccine Arexvy on the National Immunisation Program for eligible older Australians.

 Housing: A Comprehensive Response to the Crisis